Cycling Paradise of Provence - to and from Avignon

 An adventure in alluring Avignon and picturesque Provence

-Provence is a truly blissful region bursting with alluring aromas, from the intense spice of the Châteauneuf du Pape wines and the warm fragrances of sun-blessed olive skins, to the waves of herbal fragrances emanating from the thyme and rosemary fields blanketing the hills.
-Cycling in Provence is truly an experience for every sense - this bike tour will satisfy them all!
+Provence is a truly blissful region bursting with alluring aromas, from the intense spice of the Châteauneuf du Pape wines and the warm fragrances of sun-blessed olive skins to the waves of herbal fragrances emanating from the thyme and rosemary fields blanketing the hills.
+Cycling in Provence is an experience for every sense - this bike tour will satisfy them all!

-Beginning and ending in attractive Avignon, this itinerary is designed in the true spirit of slow holidaying, allowing you to stop as frequently as you fancy to soak in the splendor of the fabulous French countryside.
-In addition to scenic loop rides, your itinerary features rest days so you're always cycling in comfort.
+Beginning and ending in attractive Avignon, this itinerary is designed in the true spirit of slow vacationing, allowing you to stop as frequently as you fancy to soak in the splendor of the fabulous French countryside.
+In addition to scenic loop rides, your itinerary features rest days, so you're always cycling in comfort.
 These days, as well as stops along the tour routes, allow you ample time to sample the sumptuous provencal food and luxurious wines, mingle with the locals at marvellous market stalls, and explore the kind of bike routes that make for an unbeatable French cycling trip.

 Highlights